ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/client-api/data-subscriptions/what-are-data-subscriptions.dotnet.markdown

 A worker communicates with the data subscription using a custom protocol on top of a long-lived TCP connection.
 Each successful batch processing consists of these stages:

-1. The server sends documents a batch.
+1. The server sends documents in a batch.

 2. Worker sends acknowledgment message after it finishes processing the batch.